 - 1 part Vegetable Butter - My favorites to use are Cocoa Butter, Shea Butter, and Mango Butter.
 For my most intensive blends I turn to pure Nilotica Shea Butter.
 This organic butter is highly nutritive, 100% organic, and has a naturally soft, creamy texture.

-- 2 parts Vegetable Oil - Common oils such as high grade Olive Oil, Sweet Almond Oil, or Sunflower Oil will work nicely in a balm.
+- 2 parts Vegetable Oil – Common oils such as high grade Olive Oil, Sweet Almond Oil, or Sunflower Oil will work nicely in a balm.
 Specialty oils such as Papaya Oil or Manketti Oil are wonderful for use in balms, since the oils will be in direct contact with the skin.
-Solid oils such as Organic Virgin Coconut Oil or Babassu can also be used in balms.
+Solid oils such as Organic Virgin Coconut Oil or Organic Babassu Oil can also be used in balms.
 The will however, produce a harder balm if the recipe is not adjusted to accommodate them.

 - 1 part Beeswax or Vegetable Wax - Beeswax is a common ingredient that works splendidly in balms.
 Organic, yellow, or white beeswax are all great choices.
 If you prefer using vegetable wax, Candelilla Wax is also a good choice.
 Please keep in mind though, that Candelilla Wax is considerably harder than beeswax and may affect the finished balm's texture.